jerdog/jmeiss-me-website/content/posts/ide-devex-journey-text-editor-to-cloud.md

 In the late 2000s Sublime Text entered the scene, followed later by Atom and VS Code, all of which focused on speed, user-friendly interfaces, extensible plugin ecosystems, and more.
 They catered to a range of developers by being less resource-intensive and more customizable.

 Then we had the rise of the cloud, and the arrival of the cloud-based IDEs.
 The first cloud-based IDE was [PHPanywhere](https://techcrunch.com/2009/07/25/code-in-your-browser-with-phpanywhere/) (eventually becoming CodeAnywhere) in 2009, followed by Cloud9 in 2010 (before AWS bought it in 2016), CodePen (2012), Glitch (2018), GitPod (2019), GitHub Codespaces (2020), Google's Project IDX (2024).

 Yes, I know I'm probably missing quite a few others.

 These cloud-based IDEs are all based on the same idea: offer fully-configured development environments in the cloud, accessible from anywhere and anyone, reducing the need for complex local setups.

 ## Developer Experience can drive innovation

-Who, in 1976, could have imagined that a developer could have a fully-configured development environment in the cloud?
+Who, in 1976, could have imagined that a developer could have a fully-configured development environment in the "cloud"?
 As technology evolved, the need for more powerful and integrated development environments grew, and options emerged for developers to choose the best tool for the job.
 Or what they want to use, since `vim` and `emacs` still have rabid followings.

 We went from: